lenmetson/speech-time/data_pres/notes.md

 No matter what application we were using, we could commit changes either through the application (RStudio, Atom) or through the terminal from our local disk.
 For example, if Noemie changed something with the way the data is organised, those changes would come up when Len reran the code in our Markdown and Alanah's formatting would also show up.
 This meant that we could work effectively on different parts of the project simultaneously.

-# Part 2: the data
+# Part 2: The Data

 ## Slide 2.1: Obtaining the data